In general, most people don’t even bother with Rental Properties – the Stock Market is king when it comes to investing.

 Over 30 years, expect to pay about $22,000 in taxes, lowering our total to $358,983.90

-In addition, you will have to pay Capital Gains tax on the amount that the house went up in value, PLUS you’ll have to pay Income tax on the amount that you depreciated.
+In addition, if you ever sell the house, you will have to pay Capital Gains tax on the amount that the house went up in value, PLUS you’ll have to pay Income tax on the amount that you depreciated.

 Above, we estimated that the house would be worth $206,317 after 30 years.

 If we depreciated $2,472.73 each year for all 30 years, that means we would owe Income Tax on $74,181.90, and Capital Gains tax on the remaining $132,135.10 ($206,317 – $74,181.90)

 Let’s assume Income taxes are 32%, and Capital Gains taxes are 15%.
 That would mean you owe $43,558.47 in taxes once you sell the house.

 Remember, you don’t have to sell the house.
 And, even if you DO sell the house, you can take advantage of the 1031 exchange tax rule.
 However, let’s assume for now that you sell the house after 30 years.